os-3d/agriculture/README.md

 3. Water Management
 4. Mineral/Nutrient Management

-This project touches on 3 of the fourteen engineering grand challenges:
+This project touches on 3 of the fourteen NAE engineering grand challenges:

 1. Manage the Nitrogen Cycle - To restore balance to the nitrogen cycle with better fertilization technologies and by capturing and recycling waste.
 2. Develop Carbon Sequestration Methods - Working on ways to capture and store excess carbon dioxide to prevent global warming.